Dr. Tommy L. Bogger, Acting Dean

 - Bachelor of Arts in Fine Arts and Graphic Design

-- Bachelor of Arts in Fine Arts and Graphic Design - Specializing in Education Concentration
+- Bachelor of Arts in Fine Arts & Graphic Design - Specializing in Education Concentration

 - Bachelor of Music in Music - Media Concentration